• Skip to primary navigation

 Description

-How to make the best French buttercream recipe, made with egg yolk this cream is perfect on your cakes and cupcakes! ( quantity for piping 10-12 cupcakes)
+How to make the best French buttercream recipe, made with egg yolks.
+This cream is perfect on your cakes and cupcakes (quantity for piping 10–12 cupcakes).

 Ingredients